When seeking a new job, take these 5 tips into consideration.

 The second step of the application process is a review by an actual person (usually a recruiter or member of the talent acquisition team).
 Resumes should be in a language that’s easy for a non-technical person to understand and digest.

-Truth #3 – On average, your resume will get six seconds of attention before your “interview fate” is decided.
+Truth #3 – On average, your resume will get 6 seconds of attention before your interview fate is decided.

-The average length of time someone spent reviewing a resume has dropped form 8.25 seconds to a mere 6 seconds in recent years.
+The average length of time someone spent reviewing a resume has dropped from 8.25 seconds to a mere 6 seconds in recent years.

 Be strategic about communicating your core qualifications, relevant successes and other differentiators quickly.
 Pay close attention to layout, formatting, and design so key details are apparent and not lost in long paragraphs.